 Lewis Hamilton v Nico Rosberg: How the 2016 title may be decided

-We are now very much into the business end of the F1 season, and Lewis Hamilton has his work cut out if he is going to win a fourth world drivers' title.
+There is one race to go and Lewis Hamilton has his work cut out if he is to win a fourth world drivers' title.

-With four grands prix to go, the Briton trails Mercedes team-mate Nico Rosberg by 33 points, with a maximum of 100 available in the remaining races.
+With one grand prix to go, the Briton trails Mercedes team-mate Nico Rosberg by 12 points, with a maximum of 25 available in the last race.

-Can he come from behind to pip the German or will Rosberg be celebrating his maiden drivers' crown?
+Can Hamilton come from behind to pip the German or will Rosberg be celebrating his maiden drivers' crown?
 BBC Sport takes a look at how the title may be decided...

 |F1 points breakdown|